MicrosoftDocs/windows-itpro-docs/devices/surface-hub/provisioning-packages-for-certificates-surface-hub.md

 ## Apply a provisioning package to Surface Hub

 There are two options for deploying provisioning packages to a Surface Hub.
+You can apply a provisioning packing [during the first run wizard](#apply-a-provisioning-package-during-first-run), or using [Settings](#apply-a-package-using-settings).

 ### Apply a provisioning package during first run

+> [!IMPORTANT]
-> **Important**  Only use provisioning packages to install certificates during first run.
+> Only use provisioning packages to install certificates during first run.
 Use the **Settings** app to install apps and apply other settings.

 1. When you turn on the Surface Hub for the first time, the first-run program will display the [**Hi there page**](first-run-program-surface-hub.md#first-page).
 Make sure that the settings are properly configured before proceeding.